nuztalgia/taterbot/README.md

 that I love dearly (hereafter referred to as "Clowns") even though my actual Discord account is no longer in their server.
-Frankly, it's an overengineered way for me to maintain boundaries and protect my mental health, because I'm my own worst saboteur.
+Frankly, it's an overengineered way for me to maintain boundaries and protect my mental health, because I'm my own worst sabo**tater**.

 <b>TMI</b> (too much information) - Maybe.<br><b>LOL</b> (lots of love) -
 Absolutely. 💜

-Are you also a Potato looking to communi**tate** with a group of Clowns?
+Are you also a Potato looking to associ**tate** with a group of Clowns?
 Maybe TaterBot can help you out.
-It's a shy bot that forms a very strong attachment to its Potato, so it isn't publicly hosted anywhere - but you're more than welcome to install/clone/fork this project and run your own instance of TaterBot. 🌱
+It's a shy bot that forms a very strong attachment to its Potato, so it isn't publicly hosted anywhere - but you're more than welcome to install/clone/fork this project and run your own personal TaterBot! 🌟

 ## Adopting a TaterBot

+### 📜 Prerequisites

 First, you'll need to make sure you have a few things ready in order to properly care for your TaterBot: